 For each type of child restraint, there are many different models available.
-When purchasing a child restraint, be sure it is designed to be used in a motor vehicle and is certified to comply with US Federal or Canadian Motor Vehicle Safety Standards.
-If it is the child restraint will have a label saying that it meets federal motor vehicle safety standards.
-The NHTSA website includes a list of registered car seat manufacturers (https:// www.nhtsa.gov) and links to their registration pages for consumers.
-Registration helps manufacturers identify purchasers for recall notices.
+When purchasing a child restraint, be sure it is designed to be used in a motor vehicle.
+If it is, the child restraint will have a label saying that it meets federal motor vehicle safety standards